borivojevic/borivojevic.github.com/_posts/2013-10-09-php-wrapper-library-for-rescuetime-api.markdown

 ## Installation

-Recommend way to install this package is with [Composer][].
+Recommend way to install this package is through [Composer][].
 Add following line to your composer.json file:

 {% highlight json %}
 {